Terzia/python-project-50/README.md

 + supports different input formats: yaml, json
 + generates the report with various formatting: plain text, stylish or json

-It's also a library which provides 'gendiff' module with 'generate_diff' function.
+It's also a library which provides 'gendiff' python module with 'generate_diff' function.
-This function returns a string with the difference between the data in the two files.
+This function returns a string of chosen format with the difference between two objects.
 ### Output formats examples:
-+ Stylish:
++ #### stylish:
 ```
 {
     common: {